hlopes23/pokedex-react/README.md

 - Browse a list of Pokémon
 - View detailed information for each Pokémon
 - Responsive and clean UI
-- Built with React, TypeScript, and Fetch API
+- Built with React and TypeScript

-## Getting Started

 ### Installation